The Sam and Alida Haskins Study Grant

 To be eligible for The Sam and Alida Haskins Study Grant students must be:

-- Accepted on the full-time MA Photography course at London College of Communication, UAL commencing in September 2019
+- Accepted on the full-time MA Photography course at London College of Communication, UAL starting in October 2021.

 Sam Haskin (1926–2009) was an alumnus of London College of Communication (then known as London School of Printing and Graphic Arts), where he studied photography between 1949 and 1951.
 A British photographer born and raised in South Africa, he published numerous highly influential books in the 1970s.
 He married Alida (1927–2012) in 1952, who played a key role in the launch of his career.